 Trauma Responsive Care Community Meetings

 Our Trauma Responsive Care Community meets the fourth Thursday of every other month from 10a - 12p at The Summit Companies in Bristol, TN.
-This group is open to the public and we welcome those who want to learn more about ACEs and Trauma Responsive Care.
+Due to COVID-19, our meetings are currently via Zoom, but this group is open to the public and we welcome those who want to learn more about ACEs and Trauma Responsive Care.